joelmccracken/reddup/README.md

 ## Support

 For a few reasons (which may be overcomable), `reddup` requires that it be on a unix-like environment.
-Sorry, Windows users.
+Sorry, Windows users, if you want to use Reddup, you're forced to run it via the WSL.

 # Capabilities